polterguy/babelfish/README.md

 * __DELETE__ - `magic/modules/babelfish/admin/translations` - Deletes one specific translation according to the specified arguments.

-In addition to the above CRUD endpoints allowing you to administer your database, the system also contains the following ststistical endpoint, returning information about the state of your database.
+In addition to the above CRUD endpoints allowing you to administer your database, the system also contains the following statistical endpoint, returning information about the state of your database.

 * __GET__ - `magic/modules/babelfish/admin/statistics` - Returns statistics about missing translations for missing languages making it easier to see missing translation entities.